vanilla-ice/rails_tutorial/README.md

 # Ruby on Rails Tutorial

-It is the first app for
+This is the first app for
 [*Ruby on Rails Tutorial*](http://railstutorial.org/).